riotkit-org/riotkit-do/docs/source/usage/global-envs.rst

 RKD_SYS_LOG_LEVEL
 ~~~~~~~~~~~~~~~~~

 Use for debugging.
-The variable is read in very early stage of RKD initialization, before :code:`:init` task, and before context preparation.
+The variable is read in very early stage of RKD initialization, before context preparation.

 .. code:: bash